uridanan/RecodeCLI/README.md

 - If `-t` target dir is specified, it will use that directory.
 - If `-t` target dir is not specified, it will use the same directory as the input file.
 - Use `--d` to delete input files after successful recoding.
+- Use `--51` to mark output as stereo (AAC 2.1) in the filename if originally marked as surround (AAC 5.1)

 ## License